DinisCruz/Book_Hacking_Portugal/manuscript/Open-Source.md

 FOSS (Free and Open Source) programs are a good model to use, as they allow users to share and collaborate programs.
 They can empower users, and could potentially create thousands of Portugal-based FOSS companies.

-Portugal should embrace organizations like OWASP, which has done two summits in Portugal (Add pics and logos).
+Portugal should embrace organizations like OWASP, which has done two summits in Portugal.

 The positive values of Open Sourcing include the following: